Special Education Needs & Disabilities (SEND) Information

 Welcome to the SEND area of the Northumberland Church of England Academy, a 0-19 years Academy providing first class education to all its learners including those with additional needs.

 Amongst the learners at the Academy, we provide for those with moderate learning needs on all the mainstream campuses and also those with more severe needs or profound, multiple learning difficulties in the special school provision area of The Centre at the Josephine Butler Campus.

-The NCEA Special Education Needs & Disabilities Information Reports provide information on what services children, young people and their families can expect from a range, through the Academy, including education, health and social care.
+The NCEA SEND Information Reports (available below) provide information on what services children, young people and their families can expect through the Academy, including education, health and social care.
 Knowing what is available gives you more choice and therefore more control over what support is right for your child.

 - special educational provision

 The NCEA SEND Information Reports have been written to explain how we can meet the special educational needs of young people and their families, and takes into account the following documents:

 The Special Education Needs & Disabilities Information may vary for that provided with the majority of learners with mild or moderate learning difficulties within the mainstream primary and secondary campuses compared to the provision for those in the Centre, with severe or profound multiple learning difficulties or in the Early Years Foundation Stage.

 Click on the links below to view information for each of these areas:

 Mrs Tanya Barlow is the Primary SENDCo at the Academy and is responsible for the special educational needs and disabilities of the pupils in the mainstream phase of the five primary campuses.
 Mrs Barlow can be contacted on 01670 816111 (Ext 360) and is available to discuss your child’s special educational needs.
 If you would like to arrange a meeting please telephone to arrange an appointment.